© Lisa Jane Rimmer

 Lily stood in the garden, with her hands on her hips.

-“This has got to work,” she said with a look of determination on her face, as she walked towards the books and started to climb them.
+“This has got to work,” she said with a look of determination, as she walked towards the books and started to climb them.
 Lily got to the top of the highest pile, steadied herself and reached up as high as she possibly could without feeling she would snap.

 “I’m sorry Mum, I was just trying to see if I could touch the sky,” Lily mumbled as she jumped off the books.